 Text LinkText Link

 On-Country Revival of Language and Culture

-In 2022, Nēwara ran a successful fundraising campaign which allowed us to buy back a nearly 600 acre block of Anaiwan bushland.
-This patch of Country, now back in Anaiwan hands, is becoming a hub for on-Country language and cultural revival, the reclamation of our role as custodians of Country (e.g. cultural burning), and healing for our community.
-It's a place where our people can come together to sing our songs, dance our dances, and share our stories.
+In 2022, Nēwara ran a successful fundraising campaign to buy back nearly 600 acres of Anaiwan bushland.
+This significant patch of Country, now returned to Anaiwan hands, is becoming a vital hub for on-Country language and cultural revival, the reclamation of custodial responsibilities such as cultural burning, and community healing.
+The bushblock provides a place where Anaiwan people can gather to sing their songs, dance their dances, and share their stories—reconnecting with Country and each other.

+Text LinkText Link